ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/03-AVL-trees.md

 ## AVL trees

 ::: TODO
-- Prio 1: invariants
-- Prio 2: don't write the full source code
-- Prio 2: move some things about rotations to previous overview section
+- Prio 2: are all figures necessary?
 :::

 An AVL tree is a binary search tree with the following additional balancing invariant: